 - Settle yourself on the toilet, and sit up straight—don't slouch!
 If your arms are leaning on your knees, sit up!

 - Keeping your upper body straight but not rigid, and with your feet planted about 4 to 6 inches apart, release urine in this erect position.
 Remember to breathe normally—don't hold your breath.

 - When you think your urine stream is done, don't wipe or get up right away.
 If no urine came out, give it another minute for the urine to adjust to the new positioning.

 - Now, keeping your upper body straight, lean slightly forward so that your hips are at about a 15o angle.
 Relax in this position for 60-90 seconds and allow any additional urine to flow while breathing normally.
 If your belly touches your legs, you are leaning too far forward.

 - Don't forcefully push the urine out.
-It will come out naturally if you are relaxed and if you breath normally.
+It will come out naturally if you are relaxed and if you breathe normally.

-- When it seems like you are done, come back to upright position
+- When it seems like you are done, come back to an upright position

 - Still keeping your upper body straight (not slouching), lean back against the toilet lid like you are going to put your head on a headrest, and let any more urine release.
 When finished, go back to your center upright position again.

 - Now, keeping your upper body straight and erect (not rigid), from your waist only, you want to lean very slightly toward your left side, make it like you are reaching for something with your right hand, lifting only your right buttock off the toilet seat about 1 to 1 1/2 inches.

 - Hold this position for 60 seconds in relax mode while releasing urine and breathing normally.
 When done, come back to the center position.